-Most probably Microsoft would release two new Xbox consoles in 2020, one, a new model “Xbox One S“ and the other will be designed to be the same as the existing “Xbox One X”.
-More details about the next generation high-end Xbox consoles are coming.
+Today, Microsoft is going to reveal the details about its next-generation Xbox hardware Most probably, Microsoft would release two new Xbox consoles in 2020, one, a new model “Xbox One S,” and the other will be designed to be the same as the existing “Xbox One X.” More details about the next generation high-end Xbox consoles are coming.

-The code-name of this project is called “Project Scarlett”.
+The code-name of this project is called “Project Scarlett.”

-Alongside, Microsoft is introducing an AMD’s Zen 2 custom-designed CPU and Radeon RDNA architecture, and it may be four times more powerful compared to the Xbox One X. The company is additionally using fast GDDR6 RAM, that it promises, will “usher in resolution and framerates we’ve never seen before.”
+Alongside, Microsoft is introducing an AMD’s Zen 2 custom-designed CPU and Radeon RDNA architecture, and it may be four times more powerful compared to the Xbox One X. The company is additionally using fast GDDR6 RAM, that it promises will “usher in resolution and framerates we’ve never seen before.”

-You May Also Read:- Google’s Stadia cloud streaming services
+You May Also Read:- Google’s Stadia cloud streaming services.

-These new consoles will certainly support 8K gaming, ray-tracing, adjustable refresh rate and up to 120fps frame-rate support.
+These new consoles will certainly support 8K gaming, ray-tracing, adjustable refresh rate, and up to 120fps frame-rate support.
 Microsoft’s Project Scarlett is also using an SSD.
-An Xbox spokesperson said in an unveiling video
+An Xbox spokesperson said in an unveiling video.

 “We’ve created a new generation of SSDs.
-We’re using the SSD as virtual RAM,” According to Microsoft, This will boost game performance by 40x than the current Xbox version, which means, games will load much faster.
+We’re using the SSD as virtual RAM,” According to Microsoft, This will boost game performance by 40x than the current Xbox version, which means games will load much faster.

-Alongside, The Sony is also ensuring the PlayStation 5 (PS5) with up to 8K graphics support, SSD storage, 3D audio, eight-core CPU based on AMD’s third-gen Ryzen line, and will have backward compatibility with recent PlayStation 4.
+Alongside, Sony is also ensuring the PlayStation 5 (PS5) with up to 8K graphics support, SSD storage, 3D audio, eight-core CPU based on AMD’s third-gen Ryzen line, and will have backward compatibility with the recent PlayStation 4.
 Sony is also teasing 4K graphics at a 120Hz refresh rate support.